 Managers should be involved in agreeing any changes, even if the person has an initial conversation with someone else.

-Supporting trans, intersex and non-binary employees
+Supporting trans, people with variations of sex development and non-binary employees

 - trans people – 'trans' is an umbrella term used to describe people whose gender is not the same as the sex they were assigned at birth

 - people with 'variations of sex development' (VSD) – some people might prefer to identify as intersex or use the term 'differences in sex development' (DSD)

 - those who identify as non-binary – non-binary people do not think of themselves as simply male or female

 Employers should support everyone equally and keep conversations confidential and private.
 This is particularly important because someone might talk about their gender identity when discussing their menopause symptoms and might not want it more widely known.